vitaliksandalik/evm-sender/README.md

 # **EVM Compatible Chains Transaction Sender Guide**

 **Welcome** to the EVM Transaction Sender guide!
-This document will help you set up and run a Python script to send transactions from one wallet to many wallets.
+This document will help you set up and run a Python script to send transactions from one wallet to many wallets, as well as deploy your own token on a testnet.
 The instructions are designed for users with no prior programming or blockchain experience.
 Follow the steps closely to ensure a smooth setup on both Windows and Mac operating systems.

 ## **Prerequisites**